 All floors in all rooms to be covered with material other than wood, e.g., linoleum or tile.

 Toilet and Washroom Facilities

-1 to 15 men - 2 flush toilets
+1 to 15 employees - 2 flush toilets

-16 to 30 men - 4 flush toilets
+16 to 30 employees - 4 flush toilets

-and one (1) additional flush toilet for every additional fifteen (15) men thereafter.
+and one (1) additional flush toilet for every additional fifteen (15) employees thereafter.

-There shall be sufficient urinals; one shower for every ten (10) men; one wash basin for every five (5) men; to be of the porcelain type (as in household bathrooms); one mirror to each basin.
+There shall be sufficient urinals; one shower for every ten (10) employees; one wash basin for every five (5) employees; to be of the porcelain type (as in household bathrooms); one mirror to each basin.

-One laundry room washing machine, a dual wash tub for every twenty-five (25) men, one separately heated dry room for every housing unit.
+One laundry room washing machine, a dual wash tub for every twenty-five (25) employees, one separately heated dry room for every housing unit.
 (The foregoing to be contained in the same building as the sleeping quarters).
 One dryer to be located in the laundry room.

 Recreation